There are things you can do to help yourself to manage your emotions.

 Exercise is another great way to help control the intensity of some of your feelings.
 Exercise increases the body’s level of chemicals called endorphins.
 These play a part in helping us feel good.

 Don't push yourself too much if your cancer is making you feel ill.
-Listen to your body, but do try and do something physical, even if it’s a more gentle form of exercise such as yoga.
-Even if you just go out for a short walk each day, it can help.
+Listen to your body, but do try and do something physical.
+Even trying something gentle such as yoga or a short walk each day can help.